lupyuen/lupyuen.github.io/src/sensor.md

 We've just opened the Sensor Device and we must __close it later__...

 But the Control Flow gets complicated because we might need to __handle Errors__ and quit early.
-In C we'd use "`goto`" to code this.
+In C we'd code this with "`goto`".

 For Zig we do this nifty trick...